-15. Here, the learned counsel for the Respondents mainly raised arguments that the completion date was subject to the performance from the part of the Complainant but the

-Complainant failed to perform by making delay in the payments as per the agreement and hence delay in the progress of works will not constitute a breach on the part of the promoter.
+14. Here, the learned counsel for the Respondents mainly raised arguments that the completion date was subject to the performance from the part of the Complainant but the Complainant failed to perform by making delay in the payments as per the agreement and hence delay in the progress of works will not constitute a breach on the part of the promoter.
 He also argued that a person raising the claim of breach of contract should have come with clean hands, by performing his part of the agreement, but the Complainant herein had violated the terms of the agreement when he failed to pay monthly instalments.
-Anyhow, on examination of Exhibit A4 series, it reveals that the Complainant had made most of the payments before the promised date of completion.
-With regard to the contentions raised by the Counsel for the Respondents/Promoter that there was failure from the part of the Complainant in paying instalments on time, no documents/communications produced from the side of the Respondents to substantiate this contention and moreover the Respondents could have sent notice of cancellation of booking to the Complainant at the time of the alleged delay in making payments, by invoking provisions under Section 19(5) and (6) of the Act, 2016 and under Clause 9.3 of 'Annexure 'A' Agreement for sale' under Rule 10 of the Kerala Real Estate (Regulation and Development) Rules, 2018.
-Exbt B3 affidavit also discloses that the Respondents could not complete and hand over the apartment on time as promised as per the agreement.
+Anyhow, examining Exhibit A4 series reveals that the Complainant had made most of the payments before the promised completion date.
+With regard to the contentions raised the Counsel for the by Respondents/Promoter that there was failure from the part of the in paying instalments Complainant time. on no documents/communications produced from the side of the Respondents to substantiate this contention and moreover the Respondents could have sent notice of cancellation of booking to the Complainant at the time of the alleged delay in making payments, by invoking provisions under Section 19(5) and (6) of the Act, 2016 and under Clause 9.3 of 'Annexure 'A' Agreement for sale' under Rule 10 of the Kerala Real Estate (Regulation and Development) Rules, 2018.
+Exbt B2 affidavit also discloses that the Respondents could not complete and hand over the apartment on time as promised as per the agreement.
+It has been assured through the affidavit that the works with regard to the amenities such as swimming pool, sewage treatment plant, children's play area etc will be completed and handed over within six months.
 In view of this, the Respondents have no right to shift the burden on the shoulders of the Complainant by alleging any delay/irregularity in his payments.
 Nevertheless, the Respondents, being promoters of such a project, cannot run away from their obligations with respect to completion of the whole project with all the amenities and facilities because they are accountable to all the prompt paying allottees also in the project.
 Therefore, the Respondents cannot escape contending that they are only an "implementing agency and their only responsibility is to proceed with the construction on getting the periodical instalments of the cost of construction payable by the intending purchasers".
-Here, the promised date of completion and handing over was 31-05-2016, but possession of the apartment has not handed over even after receiving the Occupancy Certificate.
+Here, the promised date of completion and handing over was 30-04-2016, but possession of the apartment has not been handed over even after receiving the Occupancy Certificate.
 The Respondents have submitted that the possession of the apartment is already handed over and the sale deed was also executed, but the Complainant had not admitted the same nor the Respondents have submitted any documents proving the said contention.
 It can be seen that the delay in final payments occurred due to the non-completion of work as promised by the Respondents/Promoter.
 Even if the Complainant/allottee had made delay in any of the payment of instalments, the Promoter has undoubtedly made use of the investments of the Complainant's hard-earned money for the past years and failed to complete the work and hand over possession as per the term of the agreement.